mlivernoche/CudaSharper/README.md

 ## Changelog
 10/20/2017 - added persistent device pointers, i.e. cuda_device_ptr and cuda_device.
 These allow classes (like cuda_rand) to allocate once, rather than allocating each function call.
 This memory is automatically freed upon the end of the object's lifecycle.

+10/14/2017 - released Rich.
+Each function now returns a cudaError_t, which can help with determining CUDA failures.
+In the C# wrapper, each method returns ICudaResult<T>, which contains the error code and the result.

 09/27/2017 - released Jay.
 Mostly performance improvements and naming improvements.

 09/22/2017 - added cuStats.
 Released Mike.